Spectral versus interpolation norms in tracial nonassociative $\mathrm{L}^p$-spaces: Comparison of the norms in the case of -algebras associated with von Neumann algebras

 4. If the element $x$ is normal, then $x^*x = xx^*$ and

 So for any $p \geq 1$, we conclude that

 5. The last point is a direct consequence of the fourth point. \end{proof}

 Now, we will show that the constant $2^{\frac{1}{p}-\frac{1}{2}}$ in Proposition~\ref{prop-ine-von-Neumann-algebras} is optimal.
-We will use the two following result.
+We will use the two following results.
 The second result is folklore and we include the argument for the sake of completeness.

 \begin{prop} Let $\cal{M}_1$ and $\cal{M}_2$ be $\JW^*$-algebras equipped with some normal finite faithful traces $\tau_{\cal{M}_1}$ and $\tau_{\cal{M}_2}$.
 Consider a normal $*$-Jordan homomorphism $\pi \co \cal{M}_1 \to \cal{M}_2$ which preserves the traces.
 Suppose that $1 \leq p < \infty$.
 Then $\pi$ induces an isometry $\pi_p \co \L^p(\cal{M}_1) \to \L^p(\cal{M}_2)$. \end{prop}